I am a pianist with small hands.

 We don’t want to change the chord itself, so we first look to see if there are any repeated notes in inner voices.
 Often, you’ll see that the root of the chord (the note for which the chord is named — like C for C major) is repeated.
 If it’s in an inner voice and would be played by the thumb if you had large enough hands to reach it, then you can usually cut it.

 This works because it’s more difficult for us to hear inner notes — they serve more of a textural purpose.
 And if the note already exists in the chord, we’re only losing reinforcement of that note.
 Just make sure the note you continue to play is easily heard, using the weight technique mentioned in step 1.

-Times when you don’t want to cut an inner note are when the melody is in the melody or if the note you’d like to cut serves an important role to the sound of the chord.
+Times when you don’t want to cut an inner note are when the melody is in a middle voice or if the note you’d like to cut serves an important role to the sound of the chord.
 This means, for most traditional music, we want to keep the root and 3rd of the chord at the very least.
 If it has a 7th, especially if it’s a dominant 7th, we should keep the 7th.

 In the “Rigaudon” from Ravel’s Le Tombeau de Couperin, I changed this measure